Parta/smallbackendproject/README.md

 - We will evaluate the answers to the question listed in the Deliverable section and other comments that you may have found useful

+Frontend:
+- Structuring of modules, use of navigation system, views and templates

+- We will ask that the graph be flexible for many screen sizes

+- Bonus points :
+- if you use the backbone validation plugin
+- if the graph is flexible for a different day format (weekly and monthly interval)

 Cheers!